absynce/co-migrator/README.md

     compound m down

-    You may also specify version and schema(defaults to first schema encountered)
+You may also specify version and schema (defaults to first schema encountered):

     compound m down [version]